ccornix/groundzero/README.md

 1. (Optional) Prepare a NixOS ISO image.

-    - If you have access to a system where Nix is installed, it is preferred to build the ISO for yourself as
+    - If you have access to a system where Nix is installed, it is preferred to build the ISO image for yourself as

         ```sh
         nix --experimental-features 'nix-command flakes' build github:ccornix/groundzero#iso
         ```

+      The resulting ISO image is then located at `./result/iso/nixos.iso`.
 This way, you ensure that the Linux kernel, ZFS kernel module, file system tools etc. of the installer are identical to those of the installed system.
-TODO: Moreover, the ISO then includes the flake itself and the required derivations in the Nix store, so a networkless install can be performed.

     - Otherwise just use the latest minimal NixOS ISO image.